Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures

-While solving \crefrange{eq:time_optimal_L}{eq:time_optimal_0} leads to a time-optimal solution, if a distillation unit can meet the requirements to produce higher-fidelity magic states from lower-fidelity ones, only one distillation unit per level is necessary for an MSF to be able to produce magic states at the error rates meeting the condition in Eq.~(\ref{eq:E_post}).
-As previously mentioned, an MSF with $u_l = 1, \forall l \in \{1,\ldots, L\}$, may significantly reduce the last two terms in \cref{eq:space_cost} at the cost of increasing the first one through an increase in $d_{L+1}$.
+While solving \crefrange{eq:time_optimal_L}{eq:time_optimal_0} leads to a time-optimal solution, if a distillation unit can meet the requirements to produce higher-fidelity magic states from lower-fidelity ones, only one distillation unit per level is necessary for an MSF to be able to produce magic states at the error rates meeting the condition in Eq.~(\ref{eq:E_post_main_text}).
+As previously mentioned, an MSF with $u_l = 1, \forall l \in \{1,\ldots, L\}$, may significantly reduce the size of the MSF $\sum_{l =1}^{L} S_l$ at the cost of increasing $S_{L+1}$ through an increase in $d_{L+1}$.
 This trade-off is analyzed in detail in \Cref{sec:experiments}.